Saving Taxes!

 Nature of Assistance – The guarantee cover available under the scheme is to the extent of 50%/75%/ 80% or 85% of the sanctioned amount of the credit facility.
 For micro-enterprises up to 5 lakhs, the extent of guarantee cover is 85%.

-The extent of guarantee cover is 50% of the sanctioned amount of the credit facility for credit from 10 lakhs to 100 lakhs per MSME borrower for retail trade activity.
-In case of default, the trust settles the claim up to 75% of the amount in default of the credit facility, which is extended by the lending institution for credit facilities up to 200 lakh.
+The guarantee cover is 50% of the sanctioned credit amount for retail trade activities ranging from ₹10 lakh to ₹100 lakh per MSME borrower.
+In case of default, the trust settles up to 75% of the default amount for credit facilities extended by lending institutions, for loans up to ₹200 lakh.

-The Credit Linked Capital Subsidy Scheme (CLCSS) renders a subsidy for technology upgradation to the MSMEs.
-This scheme provides 15% subsidy for additional investment up to Rs.1 crore for technology upgradation by MSMEs.
-Technology upgradation means induction of state-of-the-art or near state-of-the-art technology.
+The Credit Linked Capital Subsidy Scheme (CLCSS) provides a 15% subsidy on additional investments up to ₹1 crore for MSMEs upgrading to state-of-the-art or near state-of-the-art technology.

-The candidates meeting the eligibility criteria may approach 12 nodal banks or agencies to avail the subsidy under this scheme.
-These 12 nodal banks or agencies are SIDBI, NABARD, SBI, BoB, PNB, BOI, SBBJ, TIIC, Andhra Bank, Corporation Bank, Canara Bank and Indian Bank.
+Eligible candidates can approach one of 12 nodal banks or agencies, including SIDBI, NABARD, SBI, BoB, PNB, BOI, SBBJ, TIIC, Andhra Bank, Corporation Bank, Canara Bank, and Indian Bank, to avail the subsidy.

 Eligibility – Any MSME unit is eligible under this scheme.
 But the units replacing existing equipment or technology with the same equipment or technology will not qualify for a subsidy under this scheme.
 Similarly, the units upgrading with used machinery would not be eligible under this scheme.